 Since I am mostly commute or internet based, my clients appreciate my policy of transparency.
 Here are some of my values.

 I initially set out on a journey to discover some qualities that all human beings share.
-The treaures I have found along the way made me realize the opposite.
+The treasures I have found along the way made me realize the opposite.
 I've walked on charted and one or two uncharted paths and I found wonderful diversity instead of commonality.
 I mentioned above I had spent time in 21 countries.
 Here is the list in no particular order:

 Istanbul, Turkey (briefly)